Do I need disability coverage?

 Misconception #7: I’m not at risk of becoming disabled.

-The reality: Disability statistics show otherwise based on the number of people with disabilities in the U.S. More than one in four adults in the U.S. have some type of disability11, and approximately 9 million people are receiving Social Security disability benefits.12
+The facts: Disability statistics show otherwise, based on the number of people with disabilities in the U.S. More than one in four adults in the U.S. have some type of disability10, and approximately 11 million people with disabilities under age 65 are receiving Social Security income.11

 Safeguard Your Finances